 When choosing the best burrata substitute, you need to consider some factors.

 Choose something slightly tangy and sweet but buttery and milky at the same time.
-Doing so will give you the best swapping experience.

 For this factor, the top choices are cream cheese and ricotta.